learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 ```

 Woohoo!
 Trace debugging for the win!

+After you've successfully located the bug, you can delete the `console.log()`s, comment them out, or simply leave them in place.
+They provide additional insight and information about your code as it runs, and they shouldn't affect the functioning of your code.

 ## `console` in the console
 So what is this `console.log()` thing, anyway?
 Well, it turns out that **`console` is not actually part of the JavaScript specification**.
 Instead, it's what's called a _Web API_ — a piece of extra functionality provided by the browser.
 For our purposes, `console` is an object that we can reference just like any other JavaScript object.
 Go ahead and type `console` into the browser's JavaScript console: